-Primary AC'97 CODECs respond to register read and write commands directed to CODEC ID 00 (see Section 4 for details of the Primary and Secondary CODEC addressing protocols).
+Primary AC'97 CODECs respond to register read and write commands directed to CODEC ID 00.
 Primary devices must be configurable (by hardwiring, strap pin(s), or other methods) as CODEC ID 00, and reflect this in the two-bit CODEC ID field(s) of the Extended Audio and/or Extended Modem ID Register(s).

-The Primary CODEC may either drive the BIT_CLK signal or consume a signal provided by the Digital Controller or other clock generator.
+The Primary CODEC may either drive the BIT_CLK signal or consume a BIT_CLK signal provided by the digital controller or other clock generator.